 What You Built

-In this lesson you built fully autonomous LangChain agents using create_agent:
+In this lesson, we built fully autonomous LangChain agents with create_agent.
+Let's recap what we learned.

-create_agent(model, tools, system_prompt)+.invoke()runs the complete tool loop automatically - Model parameters —
+create_agent(model, tools, system_prompt)plus.invoke()runs the complete tool loop automatically. - Model parameters:

-wrap_model_callmiddleware switches betweenqwen3andllama3.2based on message count - Streaming — three modes (
+wrap_model_callmiddleware switches betweenqwen3andllama3.2based on message count, so each model does the job it is best at. - Streaming: three modes (